Cancer drugs A to Z list

 Remember it is very unlikely that you will have all of these side effects.
 But you might have some of them at the same time.

-Surgery and Gliadel can cause side effects and because you have them at the same time it can be difficult to know which is causing any of the side effects you have.
+Surgery and Gliadel can both cause side effects.
+Because you have them at the same time, it can be difficult to know which is causing any side effects you get.

 These side effects happen in more than 10 in 100 people (more than 10%).
 You might have one or more of them.
 They include: